abruzzi/patterns-for-state-management-in-react/README.md

 };
 ```

 In this updated code structure, we've separated concerns by creating specialized components for different parts of the dropdown, making the code more organized and easier to manage.

 ![List native implementation](images/list-native.png)

 As depicted in the image above, you can click the "Select an item..." trigger to open the dropdown.
 Selecting a value from the list updates the displayed value and subsequently closes the dropdown menu.

-With the basic functionality in place, let's now shift our focus to a crucial enhancement: keyboard navigation.
+At this point, our refactored code is clear-cut, with each segment being straightforward and adaptable.
+Modifying or introducing a different `Trigger` component would be relatively straightforward.
+However, as we introduce more features and manage additional states, will our current components hold up?

+Let's find out with a a crucial enhancement for a serious dopdown list: keyboard navigation.

 ## Implementing Keyboard Navigation